tuck1s/sparkySched/README.md

 They will show up as actual deliveries in your account (because they are actually getting delivered; and they count towards your account volume allowance).

 The recipients file input format can be either
-- a simple list of email addresses, or
+- a simple list of email addresses, one per line, or
 - a .csv file, formatted as per SparkPost's own recipient-list format (template available from the app.sparkpost.com UI), containing `email,name,return_path,metadata,substitution_data,tags`

 ## Usage